WORTH: The Next Generation of Philanthropists

 - Familiarizes a younger generation with the philanthropic process by seeking to attract, educate and nurture effective and on-going philanthropic leadership.

-- The members make all grant decisions on which charities will benefit from their collective gift.
-A Steering Committee has been formed to plan and steer membership for the future.
+- WORTH members make all grant decisions on which charities will benefit from their collective gift.
+A Steering Committee has been formed to plan and steer membership.

 - Shared commitment to the community – you will directly improve and strengthen North Texas now and in the future.